-In this week’s video and post, I discuss how to deal with a partner who is rude and dismissive to some people they come in contact with on a daily basis.
+In this week’s video and post, I discuss how to deal with a partner who is continually rude and treats servers disrespectfully.

-If you are ignoring their demeaning comments every time they deal with someone in the service industry it is time to stop enabling them to continue to do so.
-Sheepishly smiling at the server will not alleviate the problem.
+It is important not to ignore their demeaning comments every time they deal with someone in the service industry.
+It is time to stop enabling them to continue this behavior.
+Sheepishly smiling apologetically at the server will not alleviate the problem.
+It is embarrassing for yourself and for them.

-It is very stressful for employees to be berated in this manner and remember your partner might not be the only one they have to deal with like this during their shift.
+It is very stressful for employees to be berated in this manner.
+Your partner isn’t the only one they have to deal with like this during their shift.

-You also shouldn’t have to spend your time apologizing and making up for how disrespectful your partner is being to others.
-Making excuses for their behavior might make the server feel a little better, but over time it will be exhausting and deflating for you to have to continually do this.
+You shouldn’t spend your time apologizing for your partner.
+You also shouldn’t make up for how disrespectful they are to others.
+Making excuses for their behavior is exhausting and deflating for you.

 During my 20+ years as a flight attendant, I had my fair share of abusive comments.
 People yell at you for so many different reasons on board an aircraft.
-I learned to stand up for myself but it was very demoralizing and one of the reasons I eventually left my job.
+I learned to stand up for myself, but it was very demoralizing.
+This was one of the reasons I eventually left my job.

-Hey, I am the first one to agree that flying is very stressful but if you walk on an airplane angry and take it out on the crew, do you really think your day will improve?
-The best way to handle things is to be calm, kind and gently explain what has got you rattled thus far.
+Flying is very stressful, and I agree with you on that.
+If you board an airplane feeling angry, your day will not get better.
+Venting your frustration on the crew will not help.
+The best approach is to stay calm.
+Be kind and gently explain what has got you rattled so far.
 The same goes for any establishment that you enter.

-No one is better than anyone else and no one deserves to be treated badly no matter what the circumstances are!
+No one is better than anyone else.
+Everyone deserves to be treated well, no matter what the circumstances are!

 Dear Sybersue

-Whether it is yelling at a waiter, a store clerk, a taxi driver, a parking attendant, or anyone who is offering you any type of service, it is not OK to talk down to anyone.
+It is not OK to talk down to anyone.
+This includes yelling at a waiter or a store clerk.
+Do not yell at a taxi driver.
+Refrain from yelling at a parking attendant or anyone who is offering you any type of service.
 Life is way easier when you are a nice person!

-Some things that are annoying for many employees dealing with customers
+Some things that are annoying for many employees when dealing with customers.

 - Texting or talking on your phone while they are helping you.